How to Darken Laser Engraving on Wood: Complete Guide

 Best Sealers to Use:

-• Clear polyurethane (matte or gloss)
+• Clear polyurethane (matte, gloss, or satin sheen)

 • Spray lacquer